 We have so many people and organizations to thank!
 THANK YOU to the Phoenix Society for Burn Survivors, the Boston-Harvard Burn Injury Model System, Burn Survivors of New England, BU’s AdLab and Software Application and Innovation Lab (SAIL), our clinical advisory board members, burn injury centers, clinicians, allied health professionals, researchers around the country, and, above all, to burn survivors who shared experiences, gave time and energy, and made this project possible.

-LIBRE is an innovative system for measuring a return to life after burn injury.
+The LIBRE Profile is an innovative tool for measuring a return to life after burn injury.

 Attempting to return to everyday life after a burn injury can be difficult, stressful, and emotionally challenging.
 While traditional rehabilitation strategies for burn survivors focus on physical recovery, LIBRE focuses on the impact burn injuries have on social life.

-LIBRE is a computer-based questionnaire currently under development.
-Once completed, the tool will be used by burn survivors and clinicians to track an individual’s burn recovery, improve rehabilitation efforts and identify areas where additional support is needed.
+LIBRE Profile is a computer-based questionnaire.
+The tool will be used by burn survivors and clinicians to track an individual’s burn recovery, improve rehabilitation efforts and identify areas where additional support is needed.

-What is unique about this questionnaire is that it will be:
+What is unique about this questionnaire is that it is: